What Causes Stress and Anxiety?

 • Relationship conflict

-• Trauma, past or present
+• Trauma, grief, or unresolved emotional stress

 • Excess caffeine or alcohol

-• Irregular meals or low blood sugar
+• Irregular meals or unstable blood sugar

-• Lack of physical activity
+• Lack of movement or physical activity

-4. Environmental and situational stressors
+4. Environmental and Situational Stressors

 • Financial uncertainty